Ion Ioanid: 1955–1960. Pitești prison

 1960–1962.
-Timişoara prison
+Timișoara Prison

-In April 1960, Ioanid was moved from Piteşti to Timişoara, where he was subjected to a new secret police investigation regarding his involvement in the Ion Baicu group.
+In April 1960, Ioanid was moved from Pitești to Timișoara Prison, where he was subjected to a new secret police investigation regarding his involvement in the Ion Baicu group.
 After the war, the anti-communist resistance was known to Ioanid, although from his accounts it does not appear that he took part in any actions.
 For some time, General Aurel Aldea sought shelter at the Ilovăț residence in order to organize the resistance, and although George Boian was his main confidant, Ioanid was also aware of the plans made there.
 Ioanid met Baicu in Bucharest, and recommending himself as a fugitive Iron Guard member, he met all the necessary qualities to get him trusted.
 During the following months, the group around Baicu – Ioanid included – met several times, but aside from making plans, there was no further outcome.
 Finally, before the group was dismantled, Ioanid took part in several shipments of weaponry from Bragadiru, a town near the capital, to Bucharest.

-It is for these actions that he was questioned again in Timişoara.
+It is for these actions that he was questioned again in Timișoara.
 His investigator was Lieutenant Aurel Jerca, and, until the trial, he was detained at the local secret police quarters, on the C.D.
 Loga boulevard.
 In order to avoid being tortured, as in previous interrogations, he was advised on how to simulate suffering from angina.
 Due to the inherent risk of death that such diseases posed in case of physical torture, investigators avoided it in case of suffering prisoners.
 During the trial, he admitted being part of the Baicu group, but denied all involvement regarding the weapon shipment from Bragadiru.
 Baicu and Ioanid received the highest punishment of all the group, an additional twenty years of forced labor.
-After the trial, Ioanid was moved to the Popa Șapcă prison in Timişoara, where he remained incarcerated until 1962.
+After the trial, Ioanid was moved to the Popa Șapcă Prison in Timișoara, where he remained incarcerated until 1962.

 1962–1964.
 Salcia labor camp

-In the early spring of 1962, Ioanid was moved from Timișoara to Aiud, and then to Salcia labor camp, in Brăila County.
-Very sick, Ioanid barely made it to the camp located in the Great Brăila Island.
+In the early spring of 1962, Ioanid was moved from Timișoara to Aiud, and then to Salcia labor camp in Brăila County.
+Very sick, Ioanid barely made it to the Salcia camp located in the Great Brăila Island in the system of Brăila Swamp labor camps.)

 Here, he was sent to work the very next day after arriving, doing corn weeding.
 Passing out on the field and taken to the camp hospital, he was diagnosed with tuberculosis by doctor Mihai Savu, a good friend of his father.
 A pleurisy was detected and he was subjected to thoracentesis, having 800g of fluid removed from around his lungs.
 Ioanid spent most of the summer under medical care, doing several errands for the doctors in the medical facility, thus avoiding the harsh work on the island.
 This would not be the only medical problem during the two years stay at Salcia as he also got infected during a leptospirosis epidemic, during the spring of 1964.
 Years prior to this epidemic, another one made several casualties among the inmates.
 This time, the authorities' reaction came sooner and, being treated with chloramphenicol, there were no victims.